How hydrodynamic interactions alter polymer stretching in turbulence: Introduction

-In this work, we study the effects of HI on polymer stretching in homogeneous isotropic turbulence, using a bead-spring chain model for the polymer.
-For simplicity, we ignore the possibility of excluded volume (EV) interactions between the beads and focus on HI alone. {We first describe the bead-spring model in Sec.~\ref{sec:model}, and discuss how models with different levels of coarse-graining---from dumbbells to many-bead chains---are compared.
-The turbulent carrier flow is also discussed in this section.} We then show that the effects of HI are qualitatively different for dumbbells and chains (Sec.~\ref{sec:db-vs-chain}).
-Since a dumbbell cannot bend and form a coil, it does not experience the shielding effect of HI and, in contrast to a chain, is stretched out more easily in the presence of HI.
-(The effects of HI on dumbbells in a fluctuating flow, including the enhancement of stretching, have been elucidated in recent analytical work by \citet{pv25}).
-In Sec.~\ref{sec:stats}, we show that HI steepens the coil stretch transition of chains, in a manner than cannot be captured by a simple rescaling of $\Wi$.
-Moreover, the PDF of $R$ is found to be modified at small and intermediate values of $R$, such that the power-law range is significantly reduced.
+\rp{In the Rouse model, each bead has an isotropic Stokes friction coefficient $\zeta$, and the HI between different beads are neglected.
+As a result, the overall friction of a Rouse chain is simply $\Nb \,\zeta$ and the drag on the chain is independent of the chain's conformation.} \rp{When one retains inter-bead HI, for example via the Rotne--Prager--Yamakawa (RPY) mobility tensor, then the model acquires the ability to represent shielding at the scale of bead-bead separations.
+The chain will therefore experience a conformation-dependent drag, owing to shielding at equilibrium and deshielding as the chain uncoils and stretches out.
+Importantly, the extent to which a coarse-grained model can represent this conformation dependence varies with $\Nb$: a few widely spaced beads may under-resolve shielding effects that a finer representation (many closely spaced beads) can capture.
+This connection between the effects of HI and coarse-graining is well established for simple rheometric flows~\citep{diaz89,pps04,prabhakar-blob-07}, wherein it is clear that a dumbbell with HI fails to capture the effects of HI on a more realistic, multi-bead chain.
+Therefore, to determine the influence of HI on polymer stretching in turbulence, it is not sufficient to merely add HI to a dumbbell model.
+A weak effect of HI on dumbbell stretching (a result obtained in recent analytical work~\citep{pv25} and supported by our simulations) need not imply that HI is unimportant but only that a more refined polymer model (with more beads) may be needed to reveal the full effects of HI.
+Our work shows that the latter is true.} The bead-spring chain used in our study is described in Sec.~\ref{sec:model}.
+For simplicity, we ignore excluded-volume interactions and focus on HI alone. \rp{In this section, we describe how the parameters of the chain are varied with $\Nb$ in order for chains with increasing $\Nb$ to correspond to increasingly refined descriptions of the same physical polymer.} We also discuss the turbulent carrier flow here.
+In Sec.~\ref{sec:db-vs-chain}, we show that HI effects are qualitatively different for dumbbells and multibead chains: a dumbbell cannot bend into a physical coil and therefore does not experience shielding in the same manner as a chain; \rp{accordingly, weak sensitivity to HI at $\Nb=2$ does not imply a weak sensitivity at higher $\Nb$.} In Sec.~\ref{sec:stats} we show that HI steepens the coil-stretch transition for chains and qualitatively modifies the extension PDF at small and intermediate $R$, reducing the range over which a clear power-law is visible.
 By analyzing the persistence time of chains in stretched and coiled configurations, we directly confirm that these effects of HI are a consequence of HI-endowed chains taking longer to migrate between states of small and large extensions.
 Finally, we check whether the effects of HI on turbulent stretching can be predicted using a random model for the turbulent velocity gradient.
 Our results, in Sec.~\ref{sec:random}, show that a time-correlated Gaussian random model works well, suggesting its use as a testing ground for developing coarse-grained polymer models, capable of capturing the effects of HI in fluctuating flows.
-We end in Sec.~\ref{sec:conclusion} with a summary of our results and suggestions for future work.
+We end in Sec.~\ref{sec:conclusion} where we discuss the implications of our results for the simulation of viscoelastic turbulence and suggest directions for future work.